 The 1970s was a time of big things, big cars, big lapels, big movies and big drinks.
 The huge, colorful, garish cocktails full of fruit, sugar and vodka still exemplify the single’s lifestyle entering the last quarter of the century.
 One can’t think of a drink like the Harvey Wallbanger without imagining leisure suits, bell bottoms, knit dresses, and an odd sense of self declared sophistication amid a sea of polyester and vinyl.
 Such is also the case with the Bunny Mother, a cocktail from the San Francisco outpost of the Playboy Club, destination of choice for the jet set and the fabulous, or so you’d believe.
 It can’t be said that Playboy created the Space Age Bachelor vibe, or its 70s wood paneled adjunct, but they sure did commercialize the template, refine the fantasy, and sell it all in neatly packaged plain brown wrappers.

 One could make a case that the lounge culture of the 70s was Modernism’s denouement.
 Playboy, one of its beacons, began fading at the beginning of 1972, never again regaining its stature among the magazines, eclipsed by more explicit and sexually focused competitors, left behind as readers grew up, acquired families, responsibilities, and split level homes.
-Hefner’s view of sophisticated urban bachelorhood fell before an onslaught of recession, gas shortages, hostages, suburban sprawl and the approaching greed of the 1980s, but for a moment, we had the Playboy Clubs, plastic, prepackaged lifestyle destinations where anyone could play at being marvelous.
+Hefner’s view of sophisticated urban bachelorhood fell before an onslaught of recession, gas shortages, hostages, suburban sprawl and the approaching greed of the 1980s, but for a moment, we had the Playboy Clubs, the plastic, prepackaged lifestyle destinations where anyone could play at being marvelous.
 In the end, it was all a fantasy, created and sold by movie studios, novelists, and a mass media looking for the next demographic, Bob and Carol and Ted and Alice, the Baby Boomer, the relic of the last American generation to do better in life than their parents, and who would, later in life, adorn their RVs with bumper stickers proudly announcing, “I’m spending my kid’s inheritance.”

 This is what drinks like the Bunny Mother are all about.
-They are the faux-fabulous accouterments of the lifestyle fantasy not even Hugh Hefner could maintain.
+They are the faux-fabulous accouterments of the lifestyle fantasy that not even Hugh Hefner could maintain.
 Over the years, Hefner’s star fell along with the fortunes of his creation, a magazine of a bygone era for a generation that is relevant no more.
 Yet no one noticed.
 While Hefner spent month after month publishing superior quality content, and opining the leisure suit as a lost cultural marker, Generation X was busy building the Internet, the final hammer blow to a, by then, hollow empire, itself another bit of kitsch, a relic of a lost age.

 So what about the drink?
 It’s a Screwdriver with some other stuff in it.
 Isn’t that what all those drinks were?
 Vodka, orange juice, and crayons?
 Make no mistake, we love kitsch drinks, especially the big colorful ones, but we love them for their kitsch value, for what we can do with them, and for what we can make of them if we pour them with quality and care, sort of like imagining Hugh Hefner looking at men’s magazines in 1953 and saying, “it should be better than this,” and then, for a moment, it is.